...

 Since personal well-being has a strong influence here and the categorisation is difficult to measure, no rating should confuse you.
 As there is no such thing as the best broker for everyone, you will find a preselection here and can compare the best brokers.

 Important in this day and age for many users is the digitalization and simplicity of opening a securities account.
 Swissquote, Saxo Bank and Degiro are probably the easiest/quickest in terms of opening an account.
-As Interactive Brokers originate from the USA, there are far more questions for you here.
-Migros Bank and VZ can be compared in terms of digitalisation and paperless Account opening However, direct customer contact may be part of the strategy here.
+Since Interactive Brokers are from the USA, there are far more questions for you here.
+Cornèrtrader offers a very comprehensive trading interface, but one that is probably almost too complex for beginners.
+Migros Bank and VZ can be compared in terms of digitalisation and paperless trading.
+Account opening However, direct customer contact may be part of the strategy here.

 Security, regulation and deposit insurance